auth0/Xamarin.Auth0Client/GettingStarted.md

 - connection names can be found on Auth0 dashboard.
 E.g.: `facebook`, `linkedin`, `somegoogleapps.com`, `saml-protocol-connection`, etc.

-## Option 3: Authentication with specific user name and password
+## Option 3: Authentication with specific user name and password (only for providers that support this)

 ```csharp
 auth0.LoginAsync (